 – Ask Cheryl – Should Guests be Invited to Multiple Bridal Showers?

-While it may seem like “anything goes,” these days when it comes to wedding etiquette, there are a few firm rules about guest lists and gift obligations.
+While it may seem that “anything goes” regarding wedding etiquette these days, there are a few firm rules about guest lists and gift obligations.

 Dear Cheryl,